pydantic/pydantic/docs/usage/types/unions.md

 The `Union` type allows a model attribute to accept different types, e.g.:

-!!! info
-    You may get unexpected coercion with `Union`; see below.<br />
-    Know that you can also make the check slower but stricter by using [Smart Union](../model_config.md#smart-union)

 ```py
 from typing import Union
 from uuid import UUID